 Digital Object Identifier (DOI)

 Godzik, Jakub; Kalb, Samuel; Martinez-Del-Campo, Eduardo; Newcomb, Anna G.U.S.; Singh, Vaneet; Walker, Corey T.; Chang, Steve W.; Kelly, Brian P.; and Crawford, Neil R., "Biomechanical Evaluation Of The Cd Horizon Spire Z Spinal System With Pedicle And Facet Fixation" (2016).
-Neurobiology.
+Translational Neuroscience.
 111.